Unbeaten Zags keep rolling with 83-65 rout of Creighton - WHIZ News

 INDIANAPOLIS (AP) — Gonzaga guard Andrew Nembhard believes he still has room to improve.

-The scary part is, he thinks that also might be true for the undefeated Zags.
+The scary part is, he thinks that also might be true for the undefeated Bulldogs.

-Nembhard had 17 points and eight assists, both season highs, to keep the NCAA Tournament’s top overall seed rolling with Sunday’s 83-65 rout of fifth-seeded Creighton in the West Region semifinals.
+Nembhard had 17 points and eight assists, both season highs, to keep the NCAA Tournament’s top overall seed rolling Sunday with a 83-65 rout of fifth-seeded Creighton in the West Region semifinals.
 Afterward, he insisted nobody was satisfied.

 “I don’t think we have peaked,” he said.
 “I think, as I said earlier, we can always get better.
 We can always work on our stuff.
 So I think we’re getting close, and we need to squeeze out that five percent that we talked about.”